 Trick to check the extracted patches from QGIS : Simply open the patches as raster layer, then chose the same coordinates reference system as the current project (indicated on the bottom right of the window).

 Side note on pixel interleave: sampled patches are stored in one single big image that stacks all patches in rows.
 There is multiple advantages to this.
-First, accessing one unique big file is more efficient than working on thousands of separate small files stored in the file system.
-Secondly, one can visualize/process patches as any image : for instance, we can import the big patches image in QGIS and check that our patches looks good.
-Thirdly, the interleave of the sampled source is preserved, which, guarantee good performance during data access.
-Besides, we expect that a deep net use the same kind of input for training than for inference, in term of data interleave (it seems rational to consider that the data shouldn’t need to be reordered, for training or inference !).
+In particular, accessing one unique big file is more efficient than working on thousands of separate small files stored in the file system.
+The interleave of the sampled source is also preserved, which, guarantee good performance during data access.

 Here is a quick overview of some basic concepts about the training of deep learning models.